Volume 10, Issue 4 (Autumn 2024) JCCNC 2024, 10(4): 239-248 | Back to browse issues page

 Send citation to:

-Zarabadi-pour S, Eghbali M, Amini L, Nabavi S M, Haghani H, Avval Shahr H S. The Effects of Vitamin D Supplementation on the Sexual Function and Sex Hormones in Women with Multiple Sclerosis: A Randomized Controlled Clinical Trial.
-JCCNC 2024; 10 (4) :7-7
+Zarabadi-pour S, Eghbali M, Amini L, Nabavi S M, Haghani H, Sadeghi Avval Shahr H. The Effects of Vitamin D on Sexual Function and Hormones in Women with Multiple Sclerosis.
+JCCNC 2024; 10 (4) :239-248

 URL: http://jccnc.iums.ac.ir/article-1-554-en.html

-1- Master of Midwifery Education, School of Nursing and Midwifery, Iran University of Medical Sciences
+1- Department of Midwifery, School of Nursing and Midwifery, Iran University of Medical Sciences, Tehran, Iran.

-2- Assistant Professor of Nursing, School of Nursing and midwifery, Torbat Heydariyeh University of Medical Sciences, Torbat Heydariyeh, Iran
+2- Department of Nursing, School of Nursing and Midwifery, Torbat Heydariyeh University of Medical Sciences, Torbat Heydariyeh, Iran.

-4- Neurologist, Department of Neurology and Cognitive Science Research Institute of Cellular Sciences, Royan Research Center, Tehran, Iran
+4- Department of Neurology and Cognitive Science, Research Institute of Cellular Sciences, Royan Research Center, Tehran, Iran.

-5- Department of biostatistics, Iran University of Medical Sciences, Tehran, Iran
+5- Department of Biostatistics, School of Public Health, Iran University of Medical Sciences, Tehran, Iran.

-Methods: This triple-blind, randomized, placebo-controlled clinical trial was conducted on 62 married women with MS and vitamin D deficiency successively recruited from a specialized clinic for neurology in Tehran, Iran, between August 2017 and February 2018.
-The subjects were randomly allocated to either experimental or control group (n=31/each group).
-Subjects in the experimental and control groups received two 2000-IU vitamin D and two placebo tablets per day for 12 consecutive weeks, respectively.
+Methods: This triple-blind, randomized, placebo-controlled clinical trial was conducted on 62 married women with MS and vitamin D deficiency.
+They were recruited from a specialized clinic for neurology in Tehran City, Iran, between August 2017 and February 2018.
+The subjects were randomly allocated to experimental or control groups (n=31/each group).
+Subjects in the experimental and control groups, respectively, received two 2000-IU vitamin D and two placebo tablets daily for 12 consecutive weeks.
 Serum levels of sex hormones and their SF were evaluated before and after the intervention.
-The SF assessment was performed using the Female Sexual Function Index (FSFI).
-Data were analyzed using independent-sample t-test, paired t-test, Fisher’s exact test, Mann-Whitney-U test and Chi-square in SPSS software (v.
-22.0).
-The level of significance was determined at lower than 0.05.
+The SF assessment was performed using the female SF index.
+The obtained data were analyzed using an independent samples t-test, paired t-test, Fisher exact test, Mann-Whitney U test, and the chi-square test in SPSS software, version 22.
+The significance level was determined at <0.05.

-Results: The findings revealed no significant difference between the two groups in terms of sex hormones, level of Vitamin D and SF before intervention.
+Results: The findings revealed no significant difference between the two groups regarding sex hormones, Vitamin D, and SF levels before the intervention.
 The study results indicated that taking vitamin D supplementation for 12 weeks significantly impacts the improvement of SF and sex hormones (P<0.05).

-Conclusion: Twelve weeks’ consumption of vitamin D supplementation may improve sexual function and sex hormones among women with MS.
+Conclusion: Twelve weeks’ consumption of vitamin D supplementation may improve SF and sex hormones among women with MS.

 Type of Study: Research | Subject: Special